12 Best Freeride Longboards Of 2021 [Review & Buying Guide]

 7. Jucker Hawaii Original Longboard

-The JUCKER HAWAII Longboard “Makaha” with its bamboo deck is one of the most popular longboards on the market.
+The JUCKER HAWAII Longboard “Makaha” is one of the most popular longboards on the market, with its bamboo deck.

 The graphic design shows the Polynesian tiki pole inspired by the Makaho surf spot in Oahu – thanks to the wide track and soft 78A wheels rider can smoothly roll over both rough asphalt as well as smooth tarmac surfaces.

-The deck is made of 5-layer Canadian maple sandwiched by 2 layers of bamboo to make it look pretty and a bit flexible.
+The deck is composed of 5-layer Canadian maple sandwiched by 2 layers of bamboo to give it a pleasant appearance and flexible feel.

 The HAWAII cruiser lets you enjoy a longboard type experience in shorter length with its 20″ wheelbase that makes tight turns easy as well as smooth carving – all without losing stability when going at slightly higher speeds over small hills!